LumingSun/ML4DB-paper-list/README.md

 * Selectivity estimation for range predicates using lightweight models (VLDB 2019)

-* Flexible Operator Embeddings via Deep Learning (2019)

-* Multi-Attribute Selectivity Estimation Using Deep Learning (2019)
+* (Review) An Empirical Analysis of Deep Learning for Cardinality Estimation (arXiv 2019)
 #### Cost Estimation
 ##### 非并发